huntertrammell/Trivia-Game/README.md

 # Trivia-Game
 A timed trivia game that will provide a set amount of questions for the user to answer within specified time frame.
 The purpose of this game is to show how I can handle using jQuery DOM manipulation and setTimeout() events in JavaScript.
 The page will keep track of wins v. losses & round without refreshing the page.

-The trivia questions relate to videogames and the UI is based on a Windows XP desktop. (original cut had a BSOD pop up at the end during the game reset, but it tended to scare more than amuse so it was omitted.)
+The trivia questions relate to videogames and the UI is based on a Windows XP desktop, original cut had a BSOD pop up at the end during the game reset, but it tended to scare more than amuse so it was omitted.

 To begin player will select `BEGIN` and has to answer a set amount of questions within the time frame specified on the `scoreboard` card.